A man in a black suit, white shirt, green patterned tie, and glasses with a dark background.

-Matt has a broad range of litigation experience, with a particular focus on human rights, discrimination, administrative and public law, and medico-legal issues.
-He has appeared as lead and junior counsel in courts at every level, from the Supreme Court to the Human Rights Review Tribunal.
+Matt has a broad range of litigation experience, with a particular focus on human rights, discrimination, administrative and public law, criminal appellate law, and medico-legal issues.
+He has also conducted investigations in relation to employment disputes and the exercise of public powers.
+Matt has appeared as lead and junior counsel in courts at every level, from the Supreme Court to the Human Rights Review Tribunal.
 Prior to commencing barristerial practice in 2022, Matt worked at the Crown Law Office for nine years.

 Matt’s academic interests are in mental health and disability law, and its intersection with criminal law.
 He has published a book chapter in Dawson and Gledhill’s New Zealand’s Mental Health Act in Practice (2013, VUP, Wellington), as well as several articles on aspects of mental health law.
-In 2019 he received an O’Brien Graduate Fellowship for Human Rights and Legal Pluralism at McGill University in Montréal, completing a Master of Laws by thesis focusing on the impact of Article 12 of the Convention on the Rights of Persons with Disabilities in adversarial criminal justice systems.
+He has argued a number of criminal and civil appeals relating to mental capacity issues.

 Matt is approved to provide legal aid services for civil claims and criminal and civil appeals, as well as mental health and intellectual disability hearings.